-A: Black Rock & Sage does not offer mere monetary remuneration; instead, publication in ISU’s only Journal of Creative Works offers you heights of prestige and honor otherwise unattainable by mortals.
+A: Black Rock & Sage does not offer base monetary remuneration; instead, publication in ISU’s only student journal of creative works offers you heights of prestige and honor otherwise unattainable by mortals.
 Plus, you’ll get a free copy of the journal.
 And maybe magic powers.

 Q: How are the submissions judged?
 Are there content guidelines?
 Do you guys hate vampire stories?

 A: Slow down, cowboy, that’s actually three questions.
 The submissions are judged by a panel of both graduate and undergraduate student editors.
 While our vision statement involves things like “quality” “originality” and “craft,” the specific criteria for each group of editors will vary, but the three foregoing points will always make a piece a strong contender.
 While there is no content officially outside our acceptance guidelines, we will reject stories which are plagiarized, highly derivative, or violent, pornographic, or simply unpleasant without any redeeming artistic qualities.
 Dracula was a vampire story of some acclaim, but so was Once Bitten with Nicolas Cage.
 Again, quality matters.